Assad: Aleppo a springboard Syrian liberation

 "...
 You have to clean.
 You have to keep cleaning this area and to push the terrorists to Turkey ... to go back to where they come from, or to kill them.

 "There's no other option.
-But Aleppo is going to be a very important springboard to do this move."
+But Aleppo is going to be a very important springboard to do this move," he said.